BlaBlaCar: History

+In December 2003, Frédéric Mazzella wanted to travel from Paris to visit his family in the French countryside for Christmas, but he did not own a car and the trains were fully booked.
+After his sister made a 150-kilometer detour to collect him, he noticed that most cars going in his direction did not have any passengers.
+During nights and weekends, he began working on creating a concept to address the issue.
+In 2006, he bought a website called Covoiturage.fr, French for "carpooling", created in 2004.
+By September 2008, it was the largest carpool website in France.

-In June 2011, Comuto introduced BlaBlaCar.com in the United Kingdom.
+In June 2011, it introduced BlaBlaCar.com in the United Kingdom.

 In June 2012, an online reservation service was added to Covoiturage.fr.
-Users buy their trip online and the web site transfers part of the ticket price to the driver.
-This solution had been tested in Western France since 2011.
 The web service put in place its business model and began to make profits.
 It was also a way to attract drivers and to reach the critical mass.
 Between July and November, Comuto expanded to Italy, Portugal, Poland, Netherlands, Luxembourg, and Belgium.

-In April 2013, BlaBlaCar was launched in Germany where many other carpool sites already exist.
-On 29 April, Covoiturage.fr was re-branded BlaBlaCar.fr in order to unify all the sites under one name.
-At the end of the year, BlaBlaCar revealed that they have 5 million members with 1 million monthly active users spread through 10 countries.
+In April 2013, BlaBlaCar was launched in Germany.
+Covoiturage.fr was re-branded BlaBlaCar.fr.

-In January 2014, BlaBlaCar was introduced in Ukraine and Russia, the company strongly considered Brazil as its next destination for expansion.
-In September, the service had 10 million users.
+In January 2014, BlaBlaCar was introduced in Ukraine and Russia.
+As of June 2024 BlaBlaCar is still offering its services in Russia.

+In September 2014, the service had 10 million users.

 In January 2015, BlaBlaCar expanded to India.
-The company bought multiple competitors, including Carpooling in Germany, Autohop in eastern Europe, and Rides in Mexico.
-The last operation allowed the company to establish itself in the Americas, particularly in Mexico.
-At this time, the company had 290 employees on three continents and 20 million users in 19 countries.
-On 18 May, BlaBlaCar signed a partnership with Axa in order to insure its users.
+The company bought multiple competitors, including Carpooling in Germany, Autohop in Central Europe, and Rides in Mexico, expanding to Latin America.

-In October 2016, BlaBlaCar signed a contract with GoEuro, a remuneration based on the number of established connections.

 In April 2017, a long term rental service was offered to the best drivers.
-It was the result of a partnership with the constructor Opel and the company ALD Automotive, specializing in long term rental.
-On 2 May, another application was launched: BlaBlaLines, an application for daily carpool, experimented on two lines in France.
-The iOS counterpart is launched on 14 September.
+It was the result of a partnership with the constructor Opel and ALD Automotive, specializing in long term rental.

+On 2 May 2017, BlaBlaLines, an application for daily carpool, was launched in France.